List of Fast & Furious characters: Leon

 Leon is a friend and street racer under Dominic Toretto.
 Leon acts as a dispatcher during the street race at the beginning of the film alerting everyone of police presence, and is a participant in the truck heist gone bad.
 His whereabouts after the first film are unknown and is presumed to be devastated over the death of Jesse by Johnny Tran and Lance and as well as Vince by Hernan Reyes and his men.
-Leon is portrayed by Johnny Strong.
+Leon is portrayed by Johnny Strong, the lead singer of post-grunge band Operator.